Owner Compensation Planning Affects More Than Just Taxes

-Many incorporated business owners default to the same approach year after year, often because it was set up once and never revisited.
-What worked when the business was doing $500,000 a year looks very different at $2 million or $5 million.
-The structure you have today is costing or saving you money every year.
-Knowing which requires a proper review.
+Many incorporated business owners continue using the same compensation structure year after year simply because it was set up once and never revisited.
+What worked when the business was generating $500,000 in revenue can look very different at $2 million or $5 million.

 The right compensation mix reduces your combined corporate and personal tax burden, often materially.
 Small structural changes applied consistently compound over years.